Instant Pot Rice and Beans - With Dried Beans

 How to Make Instant Pot Rice and Beans

-While this is an incredibly simple recipe, if you are unfamiliar with cooking in an Instant Pot or the functions of your Instant Pot, be sure to start with How to Use an Instant Pot for the best results on this and future recipes.
+If you are unfamiliar with cooking in an Instant Pot or the functions of your Instant Pot, be sure to start with my guide for using an Instant Pot for the best results on this and future recipes.
 You will find the full recipe in detail in the recipe card below.

 1. Sauté Onions and Peppers (Optional).
 Starting this recipe for Instant Pot Rice and Beans by sautéing onions and peppers adds a nice flavor, much like it does in my recipe for Instant Pot Spanish Rice.
 However, you can omit the onions and peppers, making this dish even FASTER to prepare and perfect for picky eaters.